JULY 1 - BIRTHS

 (EB)

-Baron C(harles) P(ercy) Snow was a British former physicist, turned novelist and government administrator.
-In 1959, C.P.
-Snow gave a controversial lecture called The Two Cultures and the Scientific Revolution claiming there were two cultures - the literary intellectuals and the scientists, who didn't understand each other and didn't trust each other.
-The split was not new; Snow noted that in the 1930s, literary theorists had begun to use the word "intellectual" to refer only to themselves.
-He illustrated this gap by asking a group of literary intellectuals to tell him about the Second Law of Thermodynamics, which he called the scientific equivalent of 'Have you read a work of Shakespeare?'"
+Baron Charles Percy Snow was an English physicist, novelist and government administrator who had an active, varied career.
+In his controversial 1959 Rede Lecture called The Two Cultures and the Scientific Revolution, he claimed there were two cultures—the literary intellectuals and the scientists—who didn't understand each other and didn't trust each other.
+The split was not new; Snow noted that in the 1930s, literary theorists had begun to use the word “intellectual” to refer only to themselves.
+He illustrated this gap by asking a group of literary intellectuals to tell him about the Second Law of Thermodynamics, which he called the scientific equivalent of “Have you read a work of Shakespeare?”
 Since then, debate about this polarization has continued.

 Edwin Garrigues Boring was an American psychologist who was first recognized for his experimental work but later known as a historian of psychology.
 When the U.S. entered WW I, Robert M. Yerkes recruited Boring to help test the intelligence of draftees.
 In 1922, he was invited to Harvard, where he began a long and productive career as director of the psychological laboratory (1924-49).
 To free psychology from its status as part of the Dept. of Philosophy, Boring succeeded in establishing a separate Dept of Psychology (1934).
 Upon retirement, he was appointed Edgar Pierce Professor Emeritus and continued to teach classes until he was nearly 71.
 Throughout his life, he wrote textbooks and edited professional journals.